-I’m an Associate Professor of Philosophy at Seattle Pacific University.
-My primary research interests are in empirical approaches to moral psychology, moral debunking arguments, character, and virtue.
+I’m a Professor of Philosophy at Seattle Pacific University.
+My primary research interests are in the relationship between virtues and reasons for actions, and also the ways in which the virtues structure practical reasoning and practical identities.
+I have also done work in empirical approaches to moral psychology and moral debunking arguments.
 I also teach a wide range of courses in value theory, including ethical theory, social ethics, political philosophy, and aesthetics, as well as symbolic logic and UCOR 3000.
 I am also coach of the SPU ethics bowl team.

 PHI 3651Contemporary Ethical Theory

 Saunders, Leland F. (2021) “Virtues as Reasons Structures,” Philosophical Studies 178 (9): 2785-2804): DOI: 10.1007/s11098-020-01584-y

 Stichter, Matt and Leland Saunders (2019) “Positive psychology and virtue: Values in action,” The Journal of Positive Psychology, 14(1); 1-5.